srilusrilekha/Cloud-Data-Engineering-Projects/Cyber-Security-DE-AWS-Project/README.md

 The platform consolidates fragmented cyber data from multiple enterprise systems into a centralized data warehouse using a layered ETL architecture and automated deployment framework, enabling scalable and analytics-ready datasets for Power BI reporting.

+## Related Project

+This project focuses on the cloud data engineering implementation.

+The curated datasets produced by this platform are consumed by the companion **Cyber Security Power BI Analytics** project, which demonstrates semantic modeling, DAX development, and executive dashboards built on top of this data platform.

 ---

 ## Project Overview